AFL Tribunal: History

-The longest suspension was handed out in June 2010; St Kilda's Steven Baker was suspended for a total of nine weeks after he pleaded guilty to three striking charges and was found guilty of a misconduct charge, all against Geelong's Steve Johnson.
+The longest suspension was handed out in June 2010; Steven Baker of St Kilda was suspended for a total of nine weeks after he pleaded guilty to three striking charges and was found guilty of a misconduct charge, all against Geelong's Steve Johnson.
 He was the first person to be charged with misconduct for interfering with an injured opponent.